 The 12-hour difference means someone will always be outside normal hours.
 Rotate meeting times weekly to share the inconvenience fairly.

-Tokyo is 12 hours ahead of Montevideo.
+Tokyo is 12 hours behind Montevideo.
 When it is 9:00 AM in Montevideo, it is 9:00 PM in Tokyo.

 The best time to call Tokyo from Montevideo is between 8:00 AM and 12:00 PM Montevideo time.
 This corresponds to 8:00 PM to 12:00 AM in Tokyo, which typically falls within business hours.